Joe Poe had pretty much been dealt a bum hand in the game of life. He was the bastard son of a Black Jewish harelipped paraplegic circus midget.

-Joe appeared pretty much normal–at least physically.
-The only noticeable characteristic he inherited from his father was a very stupid-looking face.
-So it’s like I said, Joe pretty much got the short end of the stick.
+Amazingly though, Joe appeared pretty much normal—at least physically.
+The only noticeable characteristic he inherited from his father was a very stupid-looking midget face, although Joe’s head was basically normal sized.
+Unfortunately this feature made Joe look, as full-grown men with midget-faces are wont to do, like a complete and utter idiot.
+So it’s like I said, Joe had pretty much got the proverbial short end of the stick.

 There would be none of that.
 She had to make sure Joe would be well cared-for.
 She thought of that one passionate night of wild ecstasy she had shared with Joe’s father and wondered if it was all worth it.
 Yes, she decided.
 Through Joe, she was surviving death.
 Though not by much.

 And then the idea dawned upon her, rising majestically over the distant mountainous horizon (or something like that).
 She would get her boy a woman.
 If she found a good one and they made enough babies, most likely at least one of them would have at least a scrap of intelligence in its head.
 Then her lineage would have a fighting chance.
 She called to her son, “Joey, get in here.”

 Joe came a-bumblin’ into the bedroom.
 “Yes, ma!”